DmitryPustovit/dmitrypustovit.github.io/_posts/2014-10-20-Why-Anti-Virus-programs-are-great-and-why-they-are-awful.md

 ---
 layout: post
-title: Why Anti-Virus Programs are Great and Why They are Awful.
+title: Anti-Virus Programs.
+The good.
+The bad.
 ---

 I am a big supporter of antivirus programs.
 They just make you feel better and safer on the web.
 They are like a bullet proof vest against most viruses.
 There is no question about it, they are great because of that.
 However, they are also some of the most irritating things in existence.